-= the total net energy transferred from the loading facilities to the LNG carrier, from the LNG carrier to the unloading facilities or from one LNG carrier to another LNG carrier (ship-to-ship LNG transfer).
+E = the total net energy transferred from the loading facilities to the LNG carrier, from the LNG carrier to the unloading facilities or from one LNG carrier to another LNG carrier (ship-to-ship LNG transfer).
 In international LNG trading, the energy transferred is most frequently expressed in millions of British Thermal Units (106 BTU or MMBTU) although this is not a SI energy unit.
 Therefore, MMBTU is the preferred unit in this handbook.
-A conversion factor table for other commonly used energy units (such as MWh) can be found in ENCLOSURE 1: CONVERSION FACTOR TABLE FOR ENERGY UNITS (1), (2).
+A conversion factor table for other commonly used energy units (such as MWh) can be found in ENCLOSURE 1.

-V{LNG} = the volume of LNG loaded or
+V{LNG} = the volume of LNG loaded or unloaded in m^3 .

-unloaded in m3.

-DLNG = the density of LNG loaded or

-unloaded in kg/m3.
+DLNG = the density of LNG loaded or unloaded in kg/m3.

-GCVLNG = the gross calorific value of the LNG

-loaded or unloaded in
+GCVLNG = the gross calorific value of the LNG loaded or unloaded in MMBTU/kg.

-MMBTU/kg.
 The gross calorific value is generally used in international LNG trading rather than the net calorific value, see ENCLOSURE 4.

-Egas displaced

-= the net energy of the displaced gas, also in MMBTU, which is either:
+Egas displaced = the net energy of the displaced gas, also in MMBTU, which is either:

-- sent back by the LNG carrier to shore or to another LNG carrier when loading (volume of gas in cargo tanks displaced by same volume of loaded LNG), - or, gas received by the LNG carrier in its cargo tanks when unloading in replacement of the volume of discharged LNG, - Or, the volume of LNG that has been replaced by gas (even without a vapor connection to shore or another vessel).
+sent back by the LNG carrier to shore or to another LNG carrier when loading (volume of gas in cargo tanks displaced by same volume of loaded LNG), or, gas received by the LNG carrier in its cargo tanks when unloading in replacement of the volume of discharged LNG.